APB News

 Qualifications, Experience & Skills

-• Post-secondary education or equivalent experience in social services, counselling, criminology or a related field
+• Post-secondary education or equivalent experience in a relevant field, such as legal services, social services, counseling, criminology, non-profit management

 • Excellent organizational, interpersonal and communication skills, including public speaking